 So, dear reader, what would be the first food you’d try to make if one day you found out you have developed an intolerance to basically all the foods you’ve grown to love?

-- 1 tbsp Xylitol (Birch tree sugar) OR 1-2 tbsp sugar
+- 1 tbsp xylitol or 1-2 tablespoons unrefined sugar

-- 3 egg yolks OR 3 tsp corn flour for egg-free version
+- 3 tsp egg yolks or 3 tsp corn flour for egg-free version

 - 1 tsp vanilla bean extract